 Integrating Remedy SSO with BMC Digital Workplace

-Remedy Single Sign-On authentication applies to both the universal client and to mobile applications.
-When a user logs in to on a mobile device, the user is prompted to enter the host name and port.
+Remedy Single Sign-On authentication applies to browsers and mobile applications.
+When a user logs in on a mobile device, the user is prompted to enter the host name and port.
 If the server has SSO enabled, the mobile client opens a browser to the SSO login page.
-The SSO server sets the SSO cookies after authentication on to the device browser.
+The SSO server sets the SSO cookies after authentication on the device browser.
 When the user relaunches the application, if the cookies are not expired, the mobile client displays the application.
 If the cookies are expired, the user is shown the login page again for authentication.

 Before you begin